 Amazon Synopsis: Beloved screwball Bridget Jones (Renee Zellweger) struggles to make love last in this sequel with Hugh Grant and Colin Firth.

-Where to Watch: HBO, HBO Max, HBO Amazon Add-on, Hoopla, Directv.
+Where to Watch: HBO Now, HBO Max, HBO Amazon Add-on, DIRECTV.
 Rent/Buy on Digital and DVD.

 Why You Should Watch: Because it’s influenced by both Pride and Prejudice and Persuasion.
 And there’s never enough Colin Firth as Mr. Darcy.
 And while not as good as the first film, it’s still a fun romantic comedy with a fantastic cast.